 - pirate obtains said product without giving money in exchange for product

 As we established before, this is called copyright infringement of software.
-Technically, it is not called theft, but it is illegal.
+Technically, it is theft, but it is illegal.

 On the other hand, if you enter a shop and take some product without leaving money for it, it is called stealing.

 If you take a cab ride and run without paying, it is called stealing.

 If you stay in a hotel for a month and run without paying, it is called stealing.

 So, if you get/take/obtain something that you should pay for, but without paying, it is stealing.

 So, why we can’t call software piracy stealing?
 Pirates were expected to give money in exchange for the software license, but they didn’t.
 They got the product, but they didn’t pay for it.
 Ergo, stealing.

 About “You should be happy somebody is pirating your software.”